Central Americans edge north as pandemic spurs economic collapse

 Earlier this year, U.S.-bound migration plummeted as Central American and Caribbean countries imposed strict restrictions on movement in response to the growing coronavirus pandemic, and the United States implemented a new program of rapidly expelling people caught crossing the border without authorization.

-The historic lockdowns threw the region’s well-trodden migration routes into such chaos that some ‘coyotes’ - human smugglers - reversed course and began trafficking stranded Central Americans south to their home countries.
+The historic lockdowns threw the region’s well-trodden migration routes into such chaos that some ‘coyotes’ - human smugglers - reversed course and began moving stranded Central Americans south to their home countries.

 Now, only weeks before the U.S. presidential election, the region’s complex migration machinery is reactivating, smugglers, experts and migrants say, as the collapse of Central America’s economies pushes families deeper into poverty, creating what could become a lightning rod political issue for the next U.S. administration.